About Emotional Neglect: For Mental Health Professionals

 “The Definition of Emotional Neglect: When a parent fails to respond enough to a child’s emotional needs.”

-As a mental health professional, you may be wondering why Jonice Webb is making such a big fuss about Emotional Neglect.
+As a mental health professional, you may be wondering why Jonice Webb is talking so much about Childhood Emotional Neglect.
 After all, you probably have it in the back of your mind often as you work with clients.
-We therapists know that emotion is important, and that if it isn’t handled well by our clients’ parents in childhood, there will be clear and direct results years later, when our clients are adults.
+We, therapists, know that emotion is important, and that if it isn’t handled well by our clients’ parents in childhood, there will be clear and direct results years later when our clients are adults.

-In writing my self-help book, Running on Empty: Overcome your Childhood Emotional Neglect (available 10/1/12), I have two goals which I am very passionate about:
+In writing my self-help book, Running on Empty: Overcome Your Childhood Emotional Neglect, I have two goals which I am very passionate about:

 1. I want to make Emotional Neglect a household term.

 I want to make as many people as possible aware of the power of emotion, and how it affects us when our emotions are invalidated, ignored or suppressed; first by our parents in childhood, and later by ourselves in adulthood.
 I want to take a childhood non-event, which typically goes unseen and unnoticed, and gives it equal recognition and respect to the events that we talk about with our patients every day.
 I want to give you the words to talk about this parental failure to act with your patients, and a framework to treat it.

 2. I want to make as much of the general population as possible more familiar with, and aware of, Attachment Theory.